meilisearch/documentation/migration-guide.md

 ## Tests and linting

-- broken links checker: disabled, will be complex to implement
+- Broken links checker: disabled, will be complex to implement
-- vale: disabled, struggles with `.mdx` files
+- Vale: disabled, struggles with `.mdx` files
-- markdown lint: disabled, must be replaced with `eslint` and `eslint-plugin-mdx`
+- markdownlint: disabled, must be replaced with `eslint` and `eslint-plugin-mdx`

 ## Components